 Be precise while you’re doing this, as you don’t want to wear down undamaged leather.

-Apply Leather Pigment
+3. Apply Leather Pigment & Condition

-Add the leather pigment as directed, and let it dry.
+Add the pigment as directed, and let it dry.
+Condition the repaired leather for a sleek finish.

 What Other Options Are There?

-Either purchase a cigarette burn repair kit, or go to a professional for help.
+If you don’t want to go down the DIY route, there are two other options: either purchase a cigarette burn repair kit, or go to a professional for help.

 Cigarette Burn Repair Kit

-There’s a kit for everything these days—including cigarette burn repair.
-Such a touch up kit comes with all the accessories you’ll need, from glue to patches.
+There’s a kit for everything these days – including cigarette burn repair.
+Such a touch-up kit comes with all the accessories you’ll need, from glue to patches.

 Professional Help